 Two or more fellowships per year will be granted to entering law students.
 Fellowship grants cover tuition and fees at the Scalia Law School and provide an average annual stipend of as much as $25,000 in the first year and $27,000 in the second and third years.
 With full, nonresident/out-of-state tuition and fees paid, the value of the fellowship grant for the first year may be as high as $65,112.
 During the second and third years, the value of the fellowship, based on in-state tuition, is approximately $50,720.
 After the first year, the program guarantees tuition only at the in-state rate; therefore, fellows who are U.S. citizens domiciled outside Virginia may be responsible for payment of tuition in excess of the in-state rate.

-Applicants should contact the Scalia Law School Admissions Office to request the Law School Viewbook (also available online) and identify themselves as applicants for a Levy Fellowship.
-Letters should be sent to the George Mason University Scalia Law School, Office of Admissions, 3301 Fairfax Drive, Arlington, VA 22201 or calls made to (703) 993-8010.
-Levy Fellowship applicants are required to provide all items listed in the Viewbook with their law school applications.
-In addition, applicants should send or arrange to have sent to the Admissions Office a cover letter with the names of three references, a curriculum vitae, graduate transcripts, and a copy of current research.
+Applicants should contact the Scalia Law School Admissions Office to identify themselves as applicants for a Levy Fellowship.
+Levy Fellowship applicants are required to provide all items required in the law school application, in addition to a cover letter with the names of three references, a curriculum vitae, and a copy of current research.

 Levy fellows are selected by the law school dean with the advice of a committee chaired by the director of the Robert A. Levy Fellowship Program.
 Preference is given to those candidates who show promise for productive interdisciplinary scholarship.
 Fellowships are granted for one academic year and are renewable, on evidence of satisfactory progress, for up to two additional years.
 Fellowship awards for the upcoming academic year will be announced as soon after selection of recipients as practical.